againerdewar/personal-site/posts/invert.md

 A lecture cannot possibly respond to all these needs at the same time.

 1. Despite the lecturer's best efforts, students may never be completely comfortable asking questions in class.
-They may feel that their question is "stupid" or that their peers will think less of them for asking it; they may not want to interrupt the flow of the lecture; they may not even know they *have* a question until the opportunity has passed.
+They may feel that their question is <q>stupid</q> or that their peers will think less of them for asking it; they may not want to interrupt the flow of the lecture; they may not even know they *have* a question until the opportunity has passed.
 This is especially difficult for slower students, whose mathematical confidence and interest suffers needlessly as a result.

 1. Much of the real learning happens when students work on their homework after class.